What is Rett Syndrome?

 Scientific papers over the years have hypothesized that because male fetuses have only one X chromosome their disease would be so severe that they might not develop to full term and the mothers might miscarry.
 However, there is no clinical data to support this hypothesis.

 Rett syndrome is a clinical diagnosis given by a physician based on the child’s history and symptoms.
-An MECP2 mutation is not required to have a clinical diagnosis of Rett syndrome.
+An MECP2 mutation confirms a Rett diagnosis but is not required.
 In other words, it is possible to have a diagnosis of Rett without genetic confirmation or the other way around — an individual can have an MECP2 mutation without a clinical diagnosis of Rett syndrome.

-An individual with Rett will have a variety of problems that may include movement issues (apraxia, rigidity, dyskinesia, dystonia, tremors), seizures, gastrointestinal problems (reflux, constipation), orthopedic issues (contractures, scoliosis, hip problems), autonomic issues (breathing irregularities, cardiac problems, swallowing), as well as sleep problems and anxiety.
+An individual with Rett will have a variety of problems that include loss of speech, loss of purposeful hand function, movement issues, seizures, gastrointestinal problems, orthopedic issues, autonomic issues, as well as sleep problems and anxiety.

 Having compassionate doctors in place that will listen to you is key.
-In addition to a pediatrician you may need a neurologist, a gastroenterologist, and an orthopedist.
-It’s important to note that not every child will have every symptom, so the team of doctors required may vary.
+In addition to a pediatrician, you may need a neurologist, a gastroenterologist, and an orthopedist.
+It’s important to note that not every child will have every symptom, so the team of doctors required to care for your child may vary.

 Since most primary care doctors have limited experience with Rett syndrome, a consensus on guidelines about how to care for individuals with Rett syndrome was published in 2020.
 We hope this publication will be helpful to you, and we encourage you to share it with your child’s doctors.